cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 This section describes the pattern with high-level concepts.
 The next section _Kubernetes Operator Definition_ will describe the implementations of the pattern in terms of Kubernetes objects and concepts.

-The operator design pattern defines how to manage application and infrastructure resources using declarative domain-specific knowledge.
-The goal of the pattern is to reduce the amount of manual imperative work which is required to keep an application in a healthy and well-maintained state.
+The operator design pattern defines how to manage application and infrastructure resources using domain-specific knowledge and declarative state.
+The goal of the pattern is to reduce the amount of manual imperative work (how to backup, scale, upgrade...) which is required to keep an application in a healthy and well-maintained state, by capturing that domain specific knowledge in code and exposing it using a declarative API

 By using the operator pattern, the knowledge on how to adjust and maintain a resource is captured in code and often within a single service (also called a controller).